greyblake/nutype/README.md

 ## Roadmap

 ### TODO:
-* Impl Display for errors on integers and floats. + add tests
-* Improve Display for parse error of float: src/common/gen/parse_error.rs
 * Impl FromStr for integer
 * Validate and show helpful error on on attempt to make inner field public.
 E.g. `Value(pub i32)`
 * Add #[repr(transparent)]